tableau/server-client-python/docs/api-ref.md

 `datasource_item`  |  The `datasource_item` specifies the new data source you are adding, or the data source you are appending to.
 If you are adding a new data source, you need to create a new `datasource_item` with a `project_id` of an existing project.
 The name of the data source will be the name of the file, unless you also specify a name for the new data source when you create the instance.
 See [DatasourceItem](#datasourceitem-class).
 `file_path`  |  The path and name of the data source to publish.
 `mode`     |  Specifies whether you are publishing a new data source (`CreateNew`), overwriting an existing data source (`Overwrite`), or appending data to a data source (`Append`).
 If you are appending to a data source, the data source on the server and the data source you are publishing must be be extracts (.tde files) and they must share the same schema.
 You can also use the publish mode attributes, for example: `TSC.Server.PublishMode.Overwrite`.
 `connection_credentials` | (Optional)  The credentials required to connect to the data source.
-The `ConnectionCredentials` object contains the authentication information for the data source (user name and password, and whether the credentials are embeded or OAuth is used).
+The `ConnectionCredentials` object contains the authentication information for the data source (user name and password, and whether the credentials are embedded or OAuth is used).